berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 ### Windows 11 Activation

 You can still use your KMS server to activate the Windows 11 version, while using the Windows 10 KMS keys.
+This is very handy at the time but may change in the RTM version.

 ### Intune / Autopilot